WRITING FROM THE FERAL IN-BETWEEN

 Form and structure?

-I write in a hybrid form that weaves essays, brief poetic lines, and emphasized phrases, often using italics and line breaks to create a spoken, incantatory feel.
+She writes in a hybrid form that weaves essays, brief poetic lines, and emphasized phrases, often using italics and line breaks to create a spoken, incantatory feel.
 Most pieces arrive as contemplative letters or “in‑the‑weeds” notes from the feral middle, where emotional pacing matters more than tidy arguments.
 It’s meant to be a sense experience as much as a writing experience.

 Themes and content?